I have worked in specialist education since graduating in 2003 beginning my career as a support assistant.

 Kasha Gorowska – Recruitment & Assessment Coordinator

 I graduated in Poland with MA Degree in Special Education Needs Education and completed my postgraduate training in Further Education at Northumbria University.
 I joined the team at Hedleys College in May 2008.
 Since then I worked at the College as a Learning Support Assistant, Personal Tutor and Transition Manager.
-After the years of gathering experience, I settled in my current role of Assessment and Recruitment Coordinator supporting young people and their families with admissions to our College.
+After the years of gathering experience, I settled in my current role of the Student Assessment and Recruitment Coordinator supporting young people and their families with admissions to our College.

 Mark L. Webb – Student/Parent Welfare and Liaison Officer